 SIP wine.
 TASTE delicious food from top restaurants and caterers.
 ENJOY art, music, fireworks, beautiful surroundings, and more.
 MEET friends at the networking event of the summer – the place to see and be seen.
 SUPPORT a vision of recreational and cultural enrichment and inspiration for present and future generations at the Overland Park Arboretum.

 Don’t miss our annual guide to 4th of July celebrations across the metro area, with tips for planning ahead with your family in mind.
 Coming soon!

-Grand Carnivale at Worlds of Fun – New!
-(July 13 – August 4)
+Grand Carnivale at Worlds of Fun (July 24 – August 8)